KaiMSR/dogbreeds/lab/ReadMe.md

 NOTE - The preceding text is an example.
 You need to get the actual data from your admin.

-## Get started in your workspace

-Next:

-1. Set the environment
-2. Log in to Azure
-3. Get the storage account key from your data source
-4. Change directory to where the lab is shown
-5. Start Jupyter Notebook
+## 5. Start Azure and run your experiment in workspace using Jupyter Notebook

 Copy and paste the script into the shell.

 #### In Bash